 1.8 A reference to a statute or statutory provision shall include all subordinate legislation made from time to time under that statute or statutory provision.

-1.9 A reference to writing or written includes fax and email.
+1.9 A reference to writing or written includes email.

 1.10 Any obligation on a party not to do something includes an obligation not to allow that thing to be done.